“Anxiety is a feeling of fear, dread, and uneasiness.

 “There’s a wide range of evidence-based psychological and medical treatments for anxiety conditions.
 Some treatments work better for certain types of anxiety conditions.

-Depending on your Country, anxiety online programs and Apps may be available.
+Depending on your Country, anxiety online resources may be available.

-Your health care provider may know of your Country’s recommended anxiety online programs and Apps.
+Your health care provider may know of your Country’s recommended anxiety online resources.

 Health Care Provider